matlab-deep-learning/transformer-models/README.md

 ### bert.model
 `Z = bert.model(X,parameters)` performs inference with a BERT model on the input `1`-by-`numInputTokens`-by-`numObservations` array of encoded tokens with the specified parameters.
 The output `Z` is an array of size (`NumHeads*HeadSize`)-by-`numInputTokens`-by-`numObservations`.
 The element `Z(:,i,j)` corresponds to the BERT embedding of input token `X(1,i,j)`.

-`Z = bert.model(X,parameters,Name,Value)` specifies additional optionals using one or more name-value pairs:
+`Z = bert.model(X,parameters,Name,Value)` specifies additional options using one or more name-value pairs:
 - `"PaddingCode"` - Positive integer corresponding to the padding token.
 The default is `1`.
 - `"InputMask"` - Mask indicating which elements to include for computation, specified as a logical array the same size as `X` or as an empty array.
 The mask must be false at indices positions corresponds to padding, and true elsewhere.
 If the mask is `[]`, then the function determines padding according to the `PaddingCode` name-value pair.
 The default is `[]`.
 - `"DropoutProb"` - Probability of dropout for the output activation.
 The default is `0`.
 - `"AttentionDropoutProb"` - Probability of dropout used in the attention layer.
 The default is `0`.
 - `"Outputs"` - Indices of the layers to return outputs from, specified as a vector of positive integers, or `"last"`.
 If `"Outputs"` is `"last"`, then the function returns outputs from the final encoder layer only.
 The default is `"last"`.
-- `"SeparatorCode"` - Separator token specifed as a positive integer.
+- `"SeparatorCode"` - Separator token specified as a positive integer.
 The default is `103`.

 ### finbert
 `mdl = finbert` loads a pretrained BERT transformer model for sentiment analysis of financial text.
 The output `mdl` is structure with fields `Tokenizer` and `Parameters` that contain the BERT tokenizer and the model parameters, respectively.